CaccaBOT/CaccaBOT/README.md

 SERVER_PORT=3000
 ```

 `ENVIRONMENT`: leave this untouched, production is the environment you want to run CaccaBOT on your group.
-Switch to `test` if you're writing features and testing locally.
+Switch to `test` if you're writing features and testing locally

 `SERVER_PORT`: the webserver port, ideally leave this on port 3000 or a not well known port and manage routing with a reverse proxy like nginx